srollins01/srollins01/README.md

 ### 👨🏻‍💻 &nbsp;About Me <img align="left" width="150" height="150" src="https://user-images.githubusercontent.com/114258514/224978799-8c64a745-8327-4f4e-83b9-6e5f09fe95d6.png?raw=true">
 🗼 Full-stack web developer located in Tokyo. \
-💡 I like to explore new technologies and discover new ways to use Ruby, CSS and JavaScript.\
+💡 I like to explore new technologies and discover new ways to use Ruby and JavaScript.\
-🌱 I’m currently fine-tuning my React and JavaScript skills. \
 👯 I’m looking to collaborate on new open-source projects. \
 <br>
 <br>